grapa-dev/grapa/maintainers/DEVELOPMENT/ROW_TABLE_INDEX_BUG_DEBUG_CONTEXT.md

 - [GRAPA_BTREE_FILE_STRUCTURE.md](../IMPLEMENTATION/GRAPA_BTREE_FILE_STRUCTURE.md) — Canonical reference for the on-disk BTree file/block structure and manual traversal.
 Essential for low-level forensics or manual debugging of BTree/DB files.
 - [GRAPA_BTREE_IMPLEMENTATION.md](../IMPLEMENTATION/GRAPA_BTREE_IMPLEMENTATION.md) — Main BTree implementation reference
 - [GRAPA_DB_IMPLEMENTATION.md](../IMPLEMENTATION/GRAPA_DB_IMPLEMENTATION.md) — Database layer implementation

+---

+## New Hypothesis: First Index Entry Compare Corner Case

+**Hypothesis:**
+The ROW (and COL) table index corruption may be caused by a corner case in the index compare logic during the insertion of the very first item into the index BTree.
+Specifically, when the index is empty, there is nothing to compare to, and the compare function may return a value (or behave in a way) that causes the wrong thing to happen—such as an incorrect insert, pointer, or index state.

+- This could explain why the first record appears correct, but subsequent records show corruption or duplicate index entries.
+- The issue may be triggered only on the very first insert, when the compare function is called with no valid existing entry.

+### Investigation Steps
+- [ ] Review the compare logic used during index BTree insertion, especially for the first entry (empty tree or node).
+- [ ] Identify what value is returned by the compare function when there is nothing to compare to.
+- [ ] Trace the code path for the first index insert and see if any special handling (or lack thereof) could cause a bad state.
+- [ ] Check if this logic differs from subsequent inserts, and if so, how.
+- [ ] Add debug output or assertions to the compare function to capture its behavior on the first insert.

+**Status:** Hypothesis added for investigation.
+Pending code review and further testing.

+---

+## Technical Note: Reserved mKey=0 (DICT) Entry in Index BTree

+**Background:**
+- The index BTree for every GrapaDB table reserves the first entry (`mKey==0`) for the DICT (dictionary/metadata) field.
+- This DICT entry is created as part of table/index initialization, before any user records are inserted.
+- All index traversal and update logic is designed to skip this entry, treating it as special and not as a user data/index entry.

+**Expected State:**
+- **After table/index creation, before any user records:**
+  - The index BTree contains exactly one entry: `mKey==0` (the DICT).
+- **After the first user record is inserted:**
+  - The index BTree contains two entries: `mKey==0` (DICT) and `mKey==1` (first user index entry).
+- **After N user records:**
+  - The index BTree contains: `mKey==0` (DICT), `mKey==1..N` (user index entries).

+**Implications for First User Index Insert:**
+- The BTree is not empty when the first user index entry is inserted; it already contains the DICT entry.
+- The BTree insert/search logic will compare the new key to `mKey==0` and determine the correct position for the new entry.
+- All traversal code must skip `mKey==0` to avoid treating the DICT as a user record.

+**Potential Side Effects / Edge Cases:**
+- If insert, delete, or update logic does not properly skip or protect the `mKey==0` entry, it could:
+  - Overwrite the DICT entry with a user index entry (corrupting the schema).
+  - Fail to insert the first user index entry in the correct position.
+  - Cause off-by-one errors in traversal, leading to missing or duplicated index entries.
+- If the DICT entry is missing or overwritten after the first user record is inserted, this indicates a bug in index management.

+**Debugging Guidance:**
+- After table creation, traverse the index BTree to confirm the presence of `mKey==0`.
+- After the first user record is inserted, confirm both `mKey==0` and the new user key are present and in the correct order.
+- Watch for any logic that could delete, overwrite, or misplace the DICT entry during index operations.

+---